armagans/PolishNotationSolver/README.md

 A C++ project that computes mathematical expressions given in Polish notation(with paranthesis).

 Parses numerical values as doubles.

+This project was given to Bil142 students at TOBB ETU as 5th homework in the summer term of 2015.

 ## Examples
 (+ 2 3) = 5